ioquatix/script-runner/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-### Desired Features

-* Support for more features of DNS such as zone transfer.
-* Support reverse records more easily.
-* Some kind of system level integration, e.g. registering a DNS server with the currently running system resolver.

 ## License